 Even when a character’s flaw is not one of ours, they become relatable because we all know someone with each negative trait.
 They become real through their imperfections.

-Emotional Wounds and Secrets
+3. Add Depth with Emotional Wounds and Secrets

 One of the best ways to make your fantasy characters realistic is to give them some big secret or an emotional wound.
 I’m not suggesting that every person in the world has a major traumatic event in their past, but many people have some tragic, defining moment that affects who we are and how we act.